goossens/ObjectTalk/README.md

 Many years ago, I developed a graphical node-based editor to configure computer I/O systems complete with stream processing and protocol conversion.
-This worked really well and it allowed none-programmers to assist during development, maintenance and operations.
-Once I played with Blender's nodes for geometry and shaders, I thought it was a good idea to add nodes to ObjectTalk as well.
-Please keep in mind though the becoming a Blender clone is not one of the ambitions.
+This worked really well and it allowed non-programmers to assist during development, maintenance and operations.
+Once I played with Blender's nodes for geometry and shaders, I thought it was a good idea to also add nodes to ObjectTalk.
+Please keep in mind though that becoming a Blender clone is not one of the ambitions of this project.

 Each node really feels like an object instance and drawing connections between them is akin to visual programming.
 Today, in ObjectTalk, the